htnl-dev/nest-starter/README.md

 ## 📋 Description

 A production-ready NestJS starter template with Docker, PM2, and best practices pre-configured.
 This template provides a solid foundation for building scalable Node.js applications with TypeScript.
+It also implements abstract crud classes

 ### ✨ Features